 Since there are no recitation sections, some lectures (the same day as quizzes) will be used for "review."
 You will have an opportunity to ask questions about Suggested and Hand-in problems on those occasions.

-The hour exams will be during class on Feb 27 and Apr 10.
+The hour exams will be held at 4:10 PM on Mar 1 and Apr 12.
 In order to be considered for a makeup of an hour exam, you must notify the professor in advance with ample documentation.
 If your excuse is deemed acceptable, you will be given a makeup exam at a convenient time.
 The final exam will cover material from the entire semester, with a heavy emphasis on material subsequent to the second hour exam.

 Attendance is required.
 A Section 3 report may be filed with the Dean of Students for a student who misses three lectures within a short period of time.
 A second Section 3 report can result in removal from the course.

 Turn off and put away cell phones.
 No texting during class is allowed.
 Laptops may be used only with prior approval by the professor.

 In addition to the office hours of the professor and TA for this course, there are several ways in which students can receive help.
 Most highly recommended is the drop-in Math Help Center in the basement of Christmas-Saucon.
 Its hours and staff will be posted.
 Also available are the Writing and Math Center in Drown Hall, for which a student must schedule regular appointments, and the peer tutoring services organized through the University Center.